anirbanbasu/ollama-downloader/README.md

 ╰─────────────────────────────────────────────────────────────────────────────╯
 ```

+_Note that due to the lack of offset-based paging support in the Hugging Face Hub API, the results will be limited to a certain maximum number (e.g., 100) models only with a link provided to browse through the full list.
+The message with the link will be displayed only if the `LOG_LEVEL` is set to `WARNING` or more verbose._

 ### `hf-list-tags`

 The `hf-list-tags` lists available quantisations as tags for a specified Hugging Face model that can be downloaded into Ollama.